-Oncor homeowners planning to install solar panels can reduce their upfront costs with this incentive, increasing the return on investment.
-If the solar power system meets the requirements explained below, it is eligible for the incentive:
+Oncor homeowners who plan to install solar panels can reduce their costs with the Solar Photovoltaic Standard Offer Program (SPVSOP) , increasing the return on investment.
+If the solar power system meets the following requirements, it is eligible:

 Oncor Retail Products Program

 - Discount coupons are available for both online and in-store purchases.

 - Oncor has partnered with major retailers like Costco, Home Depot, Lowe’s and Walmart.

 - You can select your city in the Oncor Retail Products Program website, and it will show a list of participating stores in your area.

 This incentive program is available for both homeowners and renters, as long as they are Oncor customers.
 If you’re a renter, the only extra requirement is getting approval from the landlord.